Dylmoco/smoothr/README.md

 client via `window.SMOOTHR_CONFIG.active_payment_gateway`).
 Include NMI's `Collect.js` script on pages displaying the checkout form and call `mountNMIFields()` to mount the card fields before submitting the cart.
-The client script injects a `[data-tokenization-key]` attribute on the wrapper containing the fields automatically.
+The client script injects a `[data-tokenization-key]` attribute on each field container automatically.

 Checkout requests post the `{ payment_token }` returned by Collect.js in place of
 a Stripe `payment_method`.